Orange-OpenSource/a11y-guidelines/src/en/articles/using-aria-current-attribute.md

 ## Introduction
 The [aria-current](https://www.w3.org/TR/wai-aria-1.2/#aria-current) attribute indicates the element that represents the current item within a container or set of related elements.

 To put it simply, let's take the example of a navigation menu.
 The current element is usually highlighted by a visual effect.
-So that this highlighting is also perceived by users who use a screen reader (or any assistance tool), it is essential to mark the element at code level using the aria attribute `aria-current`.
+So that this highlighting is also perceived by users who use a screen reader (or any assistive technoligies), it is essential to mark the element at code level using the aria attribute `aria-current`.

 ## How to use it ?